adlnet/xAPI-Spec/xAPI.md

 * A timestamp MUST be formatted according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations).
 * A timestamp MAY be truncated or rounded to a precision of at least 3 decimal digits for seconds (millisecond precision MUST be preserved).
-* A timestampSHOULD include the timezone.
+* A timestamp SHOULD include the timezone.
 * A timestamp MAY be a moment in the future, to denote a deadline for planned learning, provided it is included inside a Sub-Statement.
 * A timestamp SHOULD be the current or a past time when it is outside of a Sub-Statement.